EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## No Harm from Players (35)

-{% hint style="info" %}
+!!! info
       No Harm from Players, denoted by special attack 35 or "Z" (old code), prevents players from being able to harm the NPC in any way.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |